Lulu Tenney

-Lulu Tenney is an American fashion model.
-She is best known for her work with Calvin Klein.
+Lulu Tenney (born June 27, 2001) is an American fashion model.
+She worked for Calvin Klein.
 In September 2016 and March 2017, she appeared on the cover of Vogue Italia.
 She again appeared on the cover in September 2020.
-She currently ranks as one of the "Top 50" models in the fashion industry.
+She ranked as one of the "Top 50" models by Models.com.

 Career

-Tenney was discovered by a modeling agent while walking in Manhattan.
+Tenney was discovered by a modeling agent while visiting New York City.
 She has been on the cover of Vogue Italia twice.

 On the runway, she debuted at Calvin Klein in 2017, opening the show.
 She subsequently opened the shows of the next three seasons.
 For the brand, she has appeared in many advertisements such as S/S 2018 jeans campaign with Paris Jackson and actress Millie Bobby Brown.
-The S/S 2017 campaign she appeared in, which was advertised at British retailer House of Fraser was removed by the store due to complaints that she was perceived as much too young to be modeling undergarments, despite the fact that she would have been over 18 at the time as required by law.
+The S/S 2017 campaign she appeared in, which was advertised at British retailer House of Fraser was removed by the store due to complaints that she was perceived as much too young to be modeling undergarments.
+According to a Vogue US interview in 2022, she was 15 years old when she made her debut in Vogue Italia.
 Tenney has also modeled for Ralph Lauren.
-On the runway, she has walked for Dior, Alberta Ferretti, Givenchy, Chanel, Chloé, Fendi, Marc Jacobs, Hugo Boss, Valentino, Hermès, Dries van Noten, Prada, Jason Wu, Salvatore Ferragamo, Anna Sui, and Tory Burch among others.
+On the runway, she has walked for Dior, Alberta Ferretti, Givenchy, Chanel, Chloé, Fendi, Marc Jacobs, Hugo Boss, Valentino, Hermès, Dries van Noten, Prada, Jason Wu, Salvatore Ferragamo, Anna Sui, Celine, and Tory Burch, among others.

-In addition to Vogue Russia, Vogue Me China, and Vogue Ukraine, Tenney has on the cover of Dazed magazine.
+In addition to Vogue Russia, Vogue Me China, and Vogue Ukraine, Tenney has appeared on the cover of Dazed magazine.